KrisPiters/ros_workshop/exercises/part1.md

 ## parameters

-Nodes kunnen ook parameters lezen.
-Die parameters moeten dan wel gepubliceerd zijn voor het opstarten van de node.
-Dat gebeurt meestal in opstartscripts (launch files).
+Nodes can also read parameters.
+These parameters have to be published before starting the node, this usually happens by using startup scripts ([launch files](http://wiki.ros.org/roslaunch)).

-Welke parameters zijn er momenteel gedefinieerd?
+Which parameters are currently defined?

     rosparam list

-Dump alle parameters in YAML formaat in een file
+Dump all the parameters to a file in YAML format:

     rosparam dump dump.yaml

-Late we die file eens bekijken:
+Let's take a look at that file:

     cat dump.yaml

-Verander de waarde van parameter /background_b
+Change the value of the parameter */background_b*

     rosparam set /background_b 0

-Clear de turtlesim node zodat de parameters opnieuw ingelezen worden
+Clear the turtlesim node so the parameters will be reread:

     rosservice call /clear

-Maak nu een nieuw turtle aan:
+Add a new turtle to the sim:

     rosservice call /spawn 2 2 1.57 "r2d2"

-Welke topics zijn er nu?
+Which topics are available after doing this?

     rostopic list

-Laat die nieuwe turtle bewegen.
+Make the new new turtle move.

 ## Opnemen en afspelen van messages